-"Nasty kids they've got - especially him, that one.
-That day there was paint all over our window and down the wall, they tried to say it was the two little Bryokov boys from round the corner - and they're no angels, mind - but I knew straightaway it was them.
-I even saw the tin - it was the one her creepy-crawly husband had the day before, when he painted their door.
+"Nasty kids they've got -- especially him, that one.
+That day there was paint all over our window and down the wall, they tried to say it was the two little Bryokov boys from round the corner -- and they're no angels, mind -but I knew straightaway it was them.
+I even saw the tin -- it was the one her creepy-crawly husband had the day before, when he painted their door.
 A real mess he made of it, too.
 You've never seen such an ugly color.
-Kind of purple, like the stuff that tart across the street brassy as you please?
-And then her mother told me one day - Hello?
-The general manager? . . .
-Well, that's not my fault, is it? ...
+Kind of purple, like the stuff that tart across the street plasters all round her eyes when she goes out, wobbling along on those heels with her skirt up the top of her legs -- you can tell she's up to no good.
+And do you know what time she comes prancing back, brassy as you please?
+And then her mother told me one day --Hello?
+The general manager?...
+Well, that's not my fault, is it?...
 Yes, wait a minute.
-I'll try it. ...
+I'll try it...
 No patience, some people.
-They're the kind who make the world what it is - never a good word to say for anyone.
+They're the kind who make the world what it is -- never a good word to say for anyone.
 I can't understand them at all."

-what time she comes prancing back,

-Neither of them noticed the door inching inward until it opened all the way suddenly.
-A tall, heftily built man in a gray

-"He sounded as if he'd caught a cold,"
+"He sounded as if he'd caught a cold," Eugenia said absently.

-sweater, followed instantly by another

-Eugenia said absently.